EvilForge/RasPiLCDproc/README.md

 So, I get the hello and goodbye now.
 So LCDd is talking correctly to the display.
 And some further configuration settings in the lcdproc.conf file and now I have a functional system!
 (Remember, you have to launch lcdproc like you did LCDd...
 LCDd = listener, lcdproc = client sending stuff to be displayed.)
 Claws mail even has a plugin for LCDProc, and there are some supposedly easy to implement scripts for qmmp to send track changes to the LCD.

-(update 2/3/20 - I moved over to a 4GB RasPi4, and this proces works still for me to set the new RasPi up.
+Update 2/3/20 - I moved over to a 4GB RasPi4, and this proces works still for me to set the new RasPi up.
 This time I will not set the LCD and lcdproc to start automatically at boot.
-Instead I have a GPIO monitoring script I will use, to control power to the system fan, LCD, and watch buttons or start/halt, and it will launch the LCDproc stuff. )
+Instead I have a GPIO monitoring script I will use, to control power to the system fan, LCD, and watch buttons or start/halt, and it will launch the LCDproc stuff.
+I have provided the script and service file for it in the GPIO service files folder.